Reach vs. Impressions is a common dilemma causing confusion amongst marketers and social media users alike.

 Tweet impressions show the strength of your brand presence.
 Most likely you will have to pair these insights with other metrics such as engagement to get an accurate idea of the relevance of your content.

-Reach Vs. Impressions On Instagram
+Reach Vs. Impressions on Instagram

 Just like Facebook, Instagram defines reach as the unique number of accounts that have seen your post or story, and impressions show the number of times a story or Instagram post has been displayed.

-You can access these metrics by clicking ‘View Insights’ under an Instagram post, or swiping up the story you want to see the performance of.
+If you have Instagram creator account or business profile you can access these metrics by clicking ‘View Insights’ under an Instagram post, or swiping up the story you want to see the performance of.